cjneely10/EukMetaSanity/INSTALLATION.md

 engine.
 Select 2 for `RMBlast`, and provide the path as `~/miniconda3/envs/EukMS_run/bin/` when requested (substituting for the full path on your system).

-Finally, due to a small bug in the conda `RepeatMasker` conda environment, run the following command:
+Finally, run the following command:

 ```
 cp util/rmOutToGFF3.pl ./